Decay behavior of hidden-strange hadronic molecular state $N(2270)$: Summary and Conclusions

-Furthermore, by the decay width, we can calculate the effective vertex coupling constant of $N(2270)$ to the final states.
-We found that the coupling constant of $N(2270)$ to the $K^*\Lambda$ is very close to the coupling constant of $N(2270)$ to the molecular state vertex $(g_{N(2270)K^*\Lambda}\sim g_0)$.
-This indicates that the $K^*\Lambda$ loop has a significant impact on the formation of the $K^*\Sigma^*$ molecular state.
-In the future, we will utilize the full coupled-channel effects to conduct a more detailed study of the decay process of $N(2270)$.
+Furthermore, we show that the $K^*\Lambda$ channel has a significant impact on the formation of the $K^*\Sigma^*$ molecular state.
+In the future, we will investigate the full coupled-channel effects and conduct a more detailed study of the decay process of the $N(2270)$.